Versus

 Scrabble rewards vocabulary depth and strategic positioning.
 Knowing obscure two-letter words (ZA, QI, XI, JO) is basically a superpower.
 Boggle rewards pattern recognition speed and spatial awareness.
 You need to see connections between adjacent letters faster than everyone else.

-I love both, but they exercise completely different parts of your brain.
+These aren't just different strategies — they exercise completely different parts of your brain.
 If Scrabble is chess, Boggle is speed chess played during an earthquake.

 This is where the games really diverge.